Okar76/unsupervised-learning/README.md

 # 🧠 Unsupervised Learning Project

-This project applies multiple **unsupervised learning** techniques on a selected dataset to explore patterns, reduce dimensionality, and extract meaningful insights.
+This project applies multiple **unsupervised learning** techniques on a selected datasets to explore patterns, reduce dimensionality, and extract meaningful insights.

 ---